Table of Contents

 Track clicks within an iframe

-If you'd like to track clicks within an iframe placed on your page, you need to make sure Optimizely snippet is implemented also on the URL that's being loaded inside the iframe.
+If you would like to track clicks within an iframe placed on your page, you need to make sure the Optimizely snippet is implemented also on the URL that is being loaded inside the iframe.

 Set up a pageview event

 Pageview events are added automatically for each page you create, so you do not have to do anything to set them up.
 To view your pageview events, navigate to Implementation > Events.

 Set up a custom event

 Custom events capture additional information using custom code.
 You can use them to track behaviors like watching a video, submitting a form or other actions that are not always reflected in clicks—any event that is not a click or pageview.